apertium/apertium-weights-learner/README.md

 # apertium-weights-learner

 This is a python3 script that can be used for transfer weights training (see http://wiki.apertium.org/wiki/Ideas_for_Google_Summer_of_Code/Weighted_transfer_rules).
+For now, it only allows for fully lexicalized patterns to be extracted (i.e., a sequence of tokens with lemmas and full sets of tags).

 ## Prerequisites
 To run this version of transfer weights training for a given language pair, you need: